 There are many factors that drive China’s e-commerce development, and the followings are just some of them:

-- The first and the foremost factor is of course the growing use of smart phones across China that helps e-commerce to connect online and offline (O2O) services.
+- The first and foremost factor is of course the growing use of smartphones across China that helps e-commerce to connect online and offline (O2O) services.
 By now China is making more online purchases and payments using mobile devices than the US;

 - The second is China’s tradition to work beyond a nine-to-five Mon-to-Fri routine.
-In China, most stores, including post office and banks, open 7 days a week.
-In fact, the commercial activities are much more thriving at night and over the weekends than the normal office hours;
+In China, most stores, including post offices and banks, are open 7 days a week.
+In fact, commercial activities are much more thriving at night and over the weekends than the normal office hours;

-- Thanks, at least partly, to such working tradition, China’s online shopping delivery service is the best to none in the world.
-Many goods are delivered within 24 hours of online purchasing (including weekends), and often free of charge, and always to buyers door steps;
+- Thanks, at least partly, to such a working tradition, China’s online shopping delivery service is the best to none in the world.
+Many goods are delivered within 24 hours of online purchasing (including weekends), and often free of charge, and always to buyers’ doorsteps;

-- China’s huge labour force, in particular the so-called “peasant workers”, also helps.
+- China’s huge labour force, in particular, the so-called “peasant workers”, also helps.
 In the past, most of “peasant workers” would primarily seek a job in a construction site.
-Now as property development slows down, there is a vast human resource pool for online delivery industry to draw upon;
+Now as property development slows down, there is a vast human resource pool for the online delivery industry to draw upon;

 Problems with Online Shopping in China

 China’s speedy growth of e-commerce does not come without a catch.
-According to the data released by China Consumer Association, of 20,135 complaints that the organisation received, 92.28% are related to ecommerce, with telecommunications products, clothing and motor vehicle parts top the list.
+According to the data released by China Consumer Association, of 20,135 complaints that the organisation received, 92.28% are related to e-commerce, with telecommunications products, clothing and motor vehicle parts topping the list.

-Among all online complains, half are related to the copycat problems (blue column).
+Among all online complaints, half are related to copycat problems (blue column).

-On the other hand, Chinese online shoppers’ attitudes towards poor products are not helping the resolve of the problems.
-The survey found, when they purchased a fake or poor quality product, instead of seeking for refund or repair, 40 percent of the respondents would just leave the issue behind and try another online store next time.
+On the other hand, Chinese online shoppers’ attitudes towards poor products are not helping resolve of the problems.
+The survey found, when they purchased a fake or poor-quality product, instead of seeking for refund or repair, 40 percent of the respondents would just leave the issue behind and try another online store next time.

 Outlook for China’s E-commerce Development

-- With a less developed retail network in China’s numerous small cities and county towns, the need for ecommerce from these backward regions is huge.
-A Taobao report reveals that in 2012, online purchase from small cities and towns were 3.6 times more that from large cities.
+- With a less developed retail network in China’s numerous small cities and county towns, the need for e-commerce from these backward regions is huge.
+A Taobao report reveals that in 2012, online purchases from small cities and towns were 3.6 times more than from large cities.

-- A study by Dutch ACNielsen has discovered well-educated Chinese young males are online stores’ most faithful patrons.
-As the younger generation born in 90s and even 00s starts to grow more purchasing power, the demand for ecommerce in three to five years could be doubled even tripled.
+- A study by Dutch AC Nielsen has discovered well-educated Chinese young males are online stores’ most faithful patrons.
+As the younger generation born in the 90s and even 00s starts to grow more purchasing power, the demand for e-commerce in three to five years could be doubled or even tripled.

-PWC predicts China will overtake the US to become the world’s largest retail market by 2018, with an expected market value at about $10.3 trillion, that is twice as what is projected for North America.
+PWC predicts China will overtake the US to become the world’s largest retail market by 2018, with an expected market value of about $10.3 trillion, which is twice as what is projected for North America.